VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Background and Motivation

-\textbf{Challenges in Memory and Computation.} As shown in Fig.~\ref{fig:profile}, the runtime of VGGT can be divided into three major components: model weight loading, AA module, and other operations.
-On edge GPUs such as Jetson Orin NX 16 GB (ONX)~\cite{ditty2022nvidia} and Jetson Xavier NX 16 GB (XNX)~\cite{ditty2018nvidia}, the weight‑loading stage dominates total latency, whereas on server GPUs (H20 96 GB~\cite{zhu2025megascale} and A100 40 GB~\cite{choquette2020nvidia}) where high bandwidth memory mitigates this overhead.
-Unlike LLMs, in which parameter loading is amortized over the long decoding process by sequentially generating tokens, VGGT performs a single forward pass that processes all input frames simultaneously, and the result is computed only once.
-Consequently, model parameters must be fully loaded before inference, making the loading latency a considerable contributor to end‑to‑end runtime.
-The limited memory capacity and bandwidth of LPDDR‑based edge systems~\cite{JEDEC_JESD209_4, JEDEC_JESD209_5C}, which are nearly two orders of magnitude lower than their HBM2~\cite{JEDEC_JESD235D} or HBM3~\cite{JEDEC_JESD238B01} counterparts, prevent efficient parameter streaming and cause severe startup delays, as observed in Fig.~\ref{fig:profile_gpu}.
-In addition, the global attention in the AA module introduces quadratic growth in computation and memory usage with respect to the number of frames $S$, since the attention score matrix scales as $[S \times P, S \times P]$ and must process all patch tokens jointly.
-As illustrated in Fig.~\ref{fig:profile_s}, this results in rapidly increasing latency as sequence length grows.
-The situation is further exacerbated by the Softmax operation, which requires concurrent access to all elements within the same row to compute the output, leading to excessive memory traffic and prohibitive latency under limited on-chip memory and bandwidth.
+\textbf{Observations.} To motivate the co-design of quantization and hardware acceleration, we first profile VGGT's runtime behavior across diverse GPU platforms.
+As shown in Fig.~\ref{fig:profile}, the runtime of VGGT can be divided into three major components: model weight loading, the AA module, and other operations.
+On edge GPUs such as Jetson Orin NX 16\,GB (ONX)~\cite{ditty2022nvidia} and Jetson Xavier NX 16\,GB (XNX)~\cite{ditty2018nvidia}, the weight-loading stage dominates total latency, whereas on server GPUs (H20 96\,GB~\cite{zhu2025megascale} and A100 40\,GB~\cite{choquette2020nvidia}) the high-bandwidth memory mitigates this overhead.
+Unlike LLMs, where parameter loading is amortized over long sequential decoding~\cite{zhang2024llmcompass,heo2024neupims}, VGGT performs a single forward pass that processes all input frames simultaneously, making the loading latency a dominant contributor to end-to-end runtime on LPDDR-based edge systems~\cite{JEDEC_JESD209_4,JEDEC_JESD209_5C} whose bandwidth is nearly two orders of magnitude lower than HBM2~\cite{JEDEC_JESD235D,larimi2021understanding} or HBM3~\cite{JEDEC_JESD238B01,son2023thermal} counterparts (Fig.~\ref{fig:profile}(a)).
+Meanwhile, the global attention in the AA module introduces quadratic growth in computation and memory usage with respect to the number of frames~$S$, since the attention score matrix scales as $[S \times P,\; S \times P]$, resulting in rapidly increasing latency as sequence length grows (Fig.~\ref{fig:profile}(b)).
+To address the weight-loading bottleneck, an effective approach is aggressive model quantization to reduce the memory footprint.
+However, as we will show, VGGT's distinct activation patterns and diverse 3D task semantics make low-bit quantization non-trivial.
+On the hardware side, the quadratic attention cost and the mixed-precision demands of non-linear operators require careful architectural design.
+We discuss these two sets of challenges below.

-\textbf{Challenges in Quantizing VGGT.} Efficiently quantizing VGGT is impeded by two fundamental challenges rooted in its activation properties and data characteristics.